ontop/ontop-website/guide/compliance.md

  - [R2RML default mapping](https://www.w3.org/TR/r2rml/#default-mappings) generation
  - Normalization of binary SQL datatypes

- For complex SQL queries (e.g. with a `GROUP BY`) in the mapping, Ontop may not be able to infer the datatype of each column.
+ For complex SQL queries (e.g. with a `GROUP BY`) in the mapping, Ontop may not be able to infer the datatype of each column if the option [`ontop.allowRetrievingBlackBoxViewMetadataFromDB`](/guide/advanced/configuration) is not enabled (disabled by default).
 In such a situation, it may not be able to derive the [natural RDF datatype](https://www.w3.org/TR/r2rml/#natural-mapping) of a literal built over a column and may not apply the expected normalization.
 This can be partially mitigated by expliciting the RDF datatype in the mapping, but normalization would remain unapplied.

 ## RDF 1.1